Diet & Nutrition

 A list of all the recipes in the NaturalHealthTechniques.com recipe section with links to the individual recipes.
 Some recipes are healthy soups/salads, some are for your blood type, some for disease processes like constipation, and some for detoxification.
 I often hand these out to my clients.
 I hope you enjoy them as much as I do!

+Is your body acid?
+How do you alkalize your body?
+What are the symptoms of an acid body?
 Do you cry often?
 Have skin problems such as acne or psoriasis?
 Stiff Joints?
 Blurred vision?
 You might have an acid body.
 How to self-diagnose and repair an acid body with foods.

 I was wow’d by how easy it is to make wholesome almond milk out of sprouted almonds.
 The sprouted almonds are really high in vitamin C as well.
 I think you’ll like this winner.